-Test for a new amateur radio license or an upgrade with our experienced and friendly ARRL certified examiners.
 The volunteer examiner (VE) team is sponsored by the City of Bloomington through the Bloomington Communications Group which operates under the Police and Fire Department’s Office of Emergency Management.
-Our examination team includes the following Amateur Radio Extra Class volunteers:
+Our examination team includes the following Amateur Radio Operators:

 - Lynne Morin – KA1AAM